taynarap/Vegan-Goods-Project/README.md

-Simple Interface using HTML5, CSS3,and JavaScript.
+Simple interface using HTML5, CSS3,and JavaScript.